 Meanwhile, the Highways Agency, which commissioned the HGV study, says it takes the results seriously enough to replace steel barriers with concrete structures.
 A spokeswoman says: “What we are saying is the steel barriers are still up to standard but we will replace them eventually.
 We couldn’t replace them along the whole length of the network it would be too costly.

 “The installation of concrete barriers in the central reservation reduces significantly the likelihood of crossover incidents, is essentially maintenance-free, and is unlikely to require repairs after vehicle impact.
 Therefore the accident risk to road users and road workers on our busy motorways is reduced.”

 Could the case for concrete barrier really be any stronger?
-It CAN save lives, and one day when all steel barriers are replaced by the barrier of choice, thousands more lives will be saved.
-Unfortunately for now we must discipline ourselves to the waiting game.
+It CAN save lives, and one day when all steel barriers are replaced by the barrier of choice, thousands of more lives will be saved.
+Unfortunately, for now, we must discipline ourselves to the waiting game.
 And as I write this article I recall the news on Radio 1 this morning of another cross-over incident involving steel barrier on the M6.
 Serious injuries, police struggling to remove vehicles, two lanes blocked, mass congestion…and so on.
 For now, sadly, it’s just another statistic.